 The spread of electrification doesn’t stop at the boundaries of the automotive industry.
-Harley-Davidson announced bold plans to go electric in 2018 when it revealed the battery-powered LiveWire, and it traveled to CES 2019 to reveal additional specifications about the bike.
+Harley-Davidson announced bold plans to go electric in 2018 when it revealed the battery-powered LiveWire, and it traveled to CES 2019 to reveal additional specifications about the e-hog.
+Two months later, H-D announced the LiveWire’s official production range, acceleration and charging times at the Geneva International Motor Show.

 Though purists will have a difficult time accepting a Harley without a V-twin engine, the firm did its best to convince its customers to ditch gasoline and go electric.
-The 2019 LiveWire takes a brisk 3.5 seconds to reach 60 mph from a stop.
-It’s automatic, so there is no need to release a clutch or shift through gears to reach freeway speeds.
+H-D announced updated acceleration figures in Geneva.
+The 2019 LiveWire takes a brisk 3.0 seconds to reach 60 miles per hour from a stop.
+It’s an automatic, so there is no need to release a clutch or shift through gears to reach freeway speeds.
+Ready to pass?
+The LiveWire accelerates from 60 to 80 mph in 1.9 seconds.

-Horsepower and torque specifications remain under wraps for the time being, but the LiveWire delivers up to 110 miles of range in an urban environment.
+Horsepower and torque specifications remain under wraps for the time being.
+Coming in higher than its original 110-mile range estimate, in Geneva, the company stated the LiveWire delivers up to 140 miles of range in an urban environment and 88 miles in combined stop-and-go and highway mileage.

 The motor is a stressed component of the bike’s aluminum frame, which keeps weight down and helps with rigidity.
 It also lowers the center of gravity.
 Because Harley, like most bike manufacturers, likes to call attention to its propulsion systems, the low-hung motor has a bright cast aluminum case.
 Mid-mount driver foot controls and pegs will allow for semi-erect seating, although sportbike riders may angle back and use the fold-down passenger pegs instead.
 The narrow width bars may require more body lean in turns than wider designs.